Call of Duty cheaters get an ominous warning from Activision: 'See you tomorrow'

-Activision has dropped a cryptic message for cheaters in Call of Duty, hinting strongly that new measures to combat them are incoming and warning, with great ominisity, that—"soon you'll know what we mean."
+Activision has dropped a cryptic message for cheaters in Call of Duty, hinting strongly that new measures to combat them are incoming and warning, with great ominosity, that—"soon you'll know what we mean."

 "Dear cheaters, we love games.
 It's our passion," the almost ballad-like message begins.
 "We're honored to make games for the greatest fans in the world.
 We don't always get it right, but we're committed to doing our best."